Ulle84/UllesSourceCode/ImageProcessing/Notes.md

 # ToDo (prioritised)
 * select and modify teached geometries
+* verify if use of QImage is really needed -> try to avoid
+* how to rotate a QRectF
+* test create own types of QGraphicsItem -> RotatedRectangle for example
+* replace own geometries by QtTypes? - no! only use Qt for UI and Visualization!
+* Image to QPixMap?
 * delete selected geometry
 * show list of al geometric objects (list of QGraphicItems)
 * teach and modify polyline